 Family Court Legal Services

-The Division of Family Court Legal Services (FCLS) is responsible for representing Children's Services in child neglect and abuse cases, permanency hearings, and other child welfare proceedings in the New York City Family Courts.
-FCLS attorneys work collaboratively with caseworkers and other child welfare stakeholders to further the agency's mission on behalf of children and families.
+The Division of Family Court Legal Services (FCLS) is responsible for representing Children's Services in child neglect and abuse cases, permanency hearings, juvenile delinquency proceedings and other child welfare proceedings in the New York City Family Courts.
+FCLS attorneys work collaboratively with caseworkers and other child welfare stakeholders to further the agency's mission on behalf of children, youth and families.
 Attorneys provide legal assistance for the agency and foster care provider agencies and provide training for attorneys and caseworkers on Family Court practice.
 There are 5 Family Court Units located in or near each borough's Family Court.
-The division's Juvenile Justice Initiative links children and families involved in juvenile delinquency proceedings with intensive evidence-based therapeutic interventions aimed at diverting children from institutional placement and assisting children with the transition from placement to home community.
 The division also includes the Legal Training Unit, Legal Compliance Unit, Title IV-E Management Unit, and Court Document Dissemination Unit.

 Family Permanency Services